 Get a Loan Estimate and Understand Your Closing Costs

 In addition, mortgage lenders are required to provide you with a Loan Estimate (LE) within 3 days of receiving your pre-approval.
 The LE provides an estimate of the closing costs you’ll need on top of your down payment and shows exactly what fees the mortgage lender is charging you.
 Make sure you understand these fees.
 Generally, we estimate closing costs to be approximately 2.5% of the purchase price of the property.
 Here is a chart showing approximate closing costs in Chicago.
 Your mortgage lender can provide you with more detailed estimates based on your exact pre-approval price.
 Remember, these closing costs are due at closing (except for the appraisal and inspection fees which are due on the day those services occur) and are on top of your down payment.
 Therefore, if you’re buying a $500,000 property and putting down 20% towards the loan you’ll need to have $112,500 cash available at closing ($100,000 for your down payment and approximately $12,500 for the closing costs).

 Should You Shop Your Loan Around?

 Absolutely.
 Every lender charges different fees and different interest rates so it’s crucial you shop your loan around to at least two lenders, in my opinion.
-We recommend waiting 2-3 weeks between meeting with lenders as the lender will need to pull your credit report in order to give you an accurate preapproval letter.
+We recommend having the lenders all pull your credit on the same day though.
+Each lender will need to pull your credit report in order to give you an accurate preapproval letter.
 If your credit is pulled by various lenders on the same day or within a day of each other it will affect your credit a lot less than if you have it pulled by various lenders weeks apart.
 Also, if you’re going to compare interest rates, make sure you are comparing interest rates between lenders on the same day as rates vary, even over the course of the day.
 So if you aren’t comparing interest rates on the same day, it’s like comparing apples to oranges.